ANALYSIS-Ukraine invasion sets back Musk's dream for cheaper EVs, for now

 This year could mark the first year-over-year increase in the average price of lithium-ion battery cells, he said.

-The conflict in Ukraine has only raised the stakes, pushing nickel prices to an 11-year-high on fears that exports from leading producer Russia could be disrupted.
+The conflict in Ukraine has only raised the stakes, pushing nickel and aluminium prices to record highs on Monday on growing fears exports from leading producer Russia could be disrupted.
 Lithium prices also have increased, more than doubling since year end, as supply fell short of rising demand.

-Russia produces about 7% of the world's mined nickel.
-It is also a large provider of aluminum and palladium.
+Russia’s largest miner Nornickel produces around 20% of the world’s supplies of high purity class 1 nickel, which is used in EV batteries, according to Benchmark Mineral Intelligence.
+Russia is also a large provider of aluminum, used in batteries.

+To be sure, oil prices, which jumped to the highest levels since 2008 on Monday, could serve as a counterbalance, spurring greater interest in EVs after years of growing demand for gas-guzzling sport utility vehicles and pickup trucks.

 Rising EV prices - marked by hikes over the past year by Tesla and startup Rivian Automotive RIVN.O - matter because mainstream consumers are not going to pay a massive premium for a technology that many do not yet fully embrace.